engineyard/ey-docs/pages/monitoring-new-relic.md

     * For Rails 2.0 and Rails 2.1 to 2.3 without bundler, edit your environment.rb file.

     For details, see the [[New Relic Knowledge Base about installing the gem.|  http://support.newrelic.com/kb/ruby/ruby-agent-installation-gem]]
-1. In Cloud, click Dashboard.
+1. In Engine Yard Cloud, click Dashboard.
 2. Click the application name that needs monitoring.
 3. Click the pencil icon to edit this application.
 4. Select Enable New Relic Monitoring at the bottom of this page.